-On January 3, 2019, on the 116th Congress’ first day, Representative Jeff Duncan (R-SC) reintroduced the Hearing Protection Act.
-This is the third attempt at pushing this bill forward.
+On January 4, 2021, on the 117th Congress’ second day, Representative Jeff Duncan (R-SC) reintroduced the Hearing Protection Act.
+This is his fourth attempt at pushing this bill forward.

 The Hearing Protection Act would make firearm suppressors (silencers) exempt from the 1934 National Firearms Act (NFA.)

 Rep. Duncan says, “The Hearing Protection Act is a commonsense bill that is important to all sportsmen and women across the country.
 Personally, I have experienced hearing damage from firearm noise, and I believe easier access to suppressors may have prevented much of this damage from early on in my life.

 Bottom line, this bill aims to fix this health issue that has already been addressed by many other countries.
 Now is the time to ensure sportsmen and women can have the safety and protection they need while hunting and shooting.”